Army left out in Bowl Day marred by cancellations, opt outs - WHIZ News

 A sliver of hope remains: The Black Knights could be in line should some bowl-bound team find itself dealing with COVID-19 issues.

-“These young me haven’t quit all year and we surely won’t quit now,” Army director of athletics Mike Buddie said in a statement.
+“These young men haven’t quit all year and we surely won’t quit now,” Army director of athletics Mike Buddie said in a statement.
 “They deserve better.
 Period.”

 What is usually a joyous day for more than 60 teams around the country was far more surreal as organizers set the annual bowl schedule two weeks later than usual.
 Far below the headlines of Alabama, Ohio State, Notre Dame and Clemson, the scramble was weird — and in the case of Army, painful.